 You may be surprised to discover how many people find it intriguing and soon they will be encouraging others to give it a try.
 Then, when a throng has gathered, saunter over and join the conversation.

 Warning: once you reveal that you are the one who brought the fermented tea and that you make it yourself at home, you may suddenly have a lot of questions to answer.
-Check out this downloadable Kombucha FAQ to have some answers at the ready.
+Feel free to download and print out the DIY Recipe Guide (available when you sign up for the mailing list by clicking here to visit the recipe page) to have some answers at the ready.

 3. For Those Who Have Tried It & “Don’t Like It”